knusperkrone/RIPE-agents/README.md

-# RIPE clients
+# RIPE agents

-This Repo is for handling the RIPE clients.
+This Repo is for handling some reference RIPE agents.

-Currently the classic ESP32 is supported, which makes basic moisture based watering.

-There is also an implementation for the raspberry pi, which has a more powerful toolset.

 Each repo provides README how to run/flash and customize the agents.

+## Water - ESP2866

+This is a NodeMCU implementation, which makes basic moisture based watering.
+Written in C++.

+## Indoor grow - Raspberry Pi

+A fully versatile indoor grow implementation for the MiFlora Plant sensor.
+It's written in python3.